-The City of Warrenton operates a 6 million gallon per day (MGD) Continuous Microfiltration Water Treatment Plant located on Lewis and Clark Road.
+The City of Warrenton operates a 6 million gallon per day (MGD) Continuous Microfiltration microfiltration Water-water Treatment Plant plant located on Lewis and Clark Road.
 The City uses surface water collected from four dams on the Lewis and Clark River and its tributaries.
 Additionally, the City has a 17.5 million gallon reservoir for raw water and two 3.5 million gallon reservoir tanks for treated water.
 The drinking water system is delivered through 100 miles of pipe to over 3,500 connections.